 Hello Qi Community!
-Master Qingyu Wang, pictured here to my left (and in the photo below), is the oldest lineage holder of the Jin Jing Gong school of Qi Gong.
-He's 91 years old.
+Master Qingyu Wang, (pictured in the photo below), is the oldest lineage holder of the Jin Jing Gong school of Qi Gong.
+He's 91.
 This is what a lifetime of Qi Gong can do for you!
 He's full of vitality and stories and loves to sing and perform Chinese opera.
 He's pictured here practicing the 14 Brocades Form.
 We're in Leshan, China, at the base of Mt Emei, one of the sacred mountains of Asia, which lies in the foothills of the Himalayas.
-I took this photo in 2016, at a 3 week Qi Gong retreat with Heiner Fruehauf and Master Wang (see photo below), connecting to the birthplace of the 14 Brocades form that I've been sharing with you through Zoom since April 2020.
+I took these photos in 2016, at a 3 week Qi Gong retreat with Heiner Fruehauf and Master Wang, connecting to the birthplace of the 14 Brocades form that I've been teaching through Zoom since April 2020.

-This Sunday July 24th 2022 I'll be with my teacher Heiner Fruehauf in Corbett, Oregon, receiving a direct transmission ceremony to be formally recognized as a lineage holder and teacher of the Jin Jing Gong school.
-The Jin Jing Gong school is one of the few officially recognized forms of Qi Gong and therefore is listed in the UN, which means my name will be listed there as well!
-It also means that I can eventually pass this transmission on to students who've learned all the forms of the Nourishing Life Qi Gong school with me.
+In July of 2022 I was formally recognized as a 4th generation lineage holder and teacher of the Jin Jing Gong school by my teacher Heiner Fruehauf.
+The Jin Jing Gong school is one of the few officially recognized forms of Qi Gong in China and therefore is listed in the UN, which means my name will be listed there as well!
+I will be able to eventually pass this transmission ceremony on to students who've learned all the forms of the Nourishing Life Qi Gong school with me.

 Enjoy this text by Wei Boyang, a 2nd Century Chinese Alchemist.

 And the mass of energy will move like cloud and rain,

 From the head falling down to the feet,

 Those on the path of the return know the Tao.

 Plow and pull out the weeds of impurity.